plotly/dash-docs/dash_docs/chapters/dash_enterprise/migration_guide/intro.md

       dev_tools_serve_dev_bundles=True,
   )
   ```
-- Using the Network Panel of your Browser's Dev Tools to view the network transfer speed of the requests.
+- Using the Network Panel of your browser's Development Tools to view the network transfer speed of the requests.
 Each callback will corresponds to a `POST /_dash-update-component`.
 The contents of the request will
 indicate the inputs and therefore which callback the request is associated with.